risk-first/website/Dependency-Risk.md

 ## Reliability Risk

-This points at the problem that when we use an external dependency, we are at the mercy of its reliability.
+This points to the problem that when we use an external dependency, we are at the mercy of its reliability.

 > "...
 Reliability describes the ability of a system or component to function under stated conditions for a specified period of time." - [Reliability Engineering, _Wikipedia_](https://en.m.wikipedia.org/wiki/Reliability_engineering)